DebdootManna/DBMS/README.md

 # College DBMS Practicals

-This repository contains my Database Management System (DBMS) practical assignments and associated documentation for the academic semester.
+This repository contains my Database Management System (DBMS) practical assignments and associated documentation from the academic semester.
 The collection includes SQL files and their corresponding documentation.

 ## Repository Structure